 How do I format my manuscript?

-Here is a 10 part easy to follow checklist that we feel answers most questions people have when they are submitting a manuscript to a publisher.
-Keep in mind the rule of thumb here is to make your manuscripts easy to read, neat, and all that jazz.
+If you are wondering How do I format my manuscript, here is a 10 part easy to follow checklist that we feel answers most questions people have when they are submitting a manuscript to a publisher.
+Keep in mind the rule of thumb here is to make your manuscripts easy to read, neat, and professional.
 This isn’t the only way to do it, and we are suggesting this for submissions to traditional print publishers not electronic publishers.
 Their guidelines may be different.
 It is always wise to take a look at the publisher’s guidelines BEFORE you submit work to them.
 You don’t want to waste your time.

 1. What font should I use?